saulo-chaves/Theo-grandiflorum-MH/README.md

 data.csv: The phenotypic data we used to perform the analyses.

-Analysis.pdf: The R script in a more precise visualization
+Analysis.pdf: The R script in a more concise visualization

 Analysis.rmd: The Rmarkdown file we used to build the "Analysis.pdf" file